nicolacimmino/C64-Music-Routine/README.md

 ### WIN - Wait Init ###

 Initialises the wait counter to the desired amount of ticks a following wait instruction will have to wait.
-The amount of ticks to wait is encoded in P0 as the amount of ticks/2, this allows waits ranging from 33mS to to 528mS in steps of 33mS.
+The amount of ticks to wait is encoded in P0.
+This allows waits ranging from 20mS to to 320mS in steps of 20mS.
 Note that while MUWAIT is an 8 bit register, and can be set for a delay up to 256 ticks (roughly 4 seconds), the WIN instruction allows to set it only up to 32 because of the limited size of P0.
-This was considered enough for intra-instruction durations, longer durations can be set for the whole note in the track note length byte.
+This is considered enough for intra-instruction durations as the purpose of WIN/LWW is *not* to sustain the note but to allow delays between waveform evolutions.

 ```
 LENGTH:1        STATUS Y---